Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 # Getting Started with Kinemation – Part 1

-This is the first preview version released publicly.
+This is the second preview version released publicly.
 As such, it only provides foundational features.
 For simple use cases, it is easy to get started.
 But for advanced production workflows, that burden may fall on the user.